 The shade does not roll up straight (coning)

-To fix this, unroll the shade until you can see where the fabric is attached to the roller, apply a small piece of masking tape (three or four inches) on the tube on the opposite end from where the shade is coning.
-Release the shade and let it travel to the top.
+To correct this, extend the shade until you can see where the fabric is attached to the roller, apply a small piece of masking tape (three or four inches) on the tube on the opposite end from where the shade is coning.
+Retract the shade and let it travel to the top.
 Hopefully, this will have corrected your problem.
-A second or even third piece can be applied to fix more extreme coning issues.
+A second or even third piece can be applied to correct more extreme coning issues.

 Troubleshooting Procedure for Manual Shades

 Flat blade screwdriver needed.
 Push in adjuster with the screwdriver before adjusting.